Legal

 How does the EU talc ban differ from U.S. regulation?

-The EU classified talc as a Category 1B carcinogen in 2024, triggering a ban in cosmetics by 2027 [4].
+ECHA's risk assessment committee classified talc as a Category 1B carcinogen in September 2024, a step expected to lead to a full EU cosmetics ban once the European Commission formally adopts the classification [4].
 The U.S. has no federal ban, no mandatory testing requirement after the FDA withdrawal, and relies on voluntary industry self-regulation.
-This creates a two-tier safety standard where European consumers receive stronger protections while Americans continue using products that may contain asbestos-contaminated talc.
+This creates a two-tier safety standard where European consumers are positioned for stronger protections while Americans continue using products that may contain asbestos-contaminated talc.

 What legal options do mesothelioma patients with talc exposure have?